 Many companies have a few partnerships, a few companies have many.
 The industry is dominated by several 'hubs' -- companies with bridging ties that connect the unconnected.
 Prior to 2002, the best positioned companies in this network of partnerships were: Microsoft, AOL-TimeWarner and IBM.

-These industry visualizations demonstrate the forces that organizations exhibit upon each other in complex, interconnected economic systems.
-The data is gathered from various public sources and includes only data on business partnerships such as strategic alliances and joint ventures.
+These industry visualizations demonstrate the forces that organizations exhibit upon each other in complex, interconnected economic systems -- business ecosystems.
+The data is gathered from various public sources and includes data on business partnerships such as strategic alliances and joint ventures.

 A well connected node...

-More musings on complex organizational systems are available in my article in the Feb.
+More musings on complex business ecosystems are available in my article in the Feb.
 '96 issue of Esther Dyson's industry publication, Release 1.0.